Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Abstract

 \section{Abstract}

-In fault-tolerant distributed computing, two fundamental tasks are collective coin flipping—where processors agree on a common random bit—and leader election—where they designate a leader among themselves.
+Random selection is a fundamental task in fault-tolerant distributed computing where processors select a random outcome from some domain.
+Two special cases of this, leader election (where the processors designate a leader amongst themselves) and collective coin flipping (where the processors agree on a common random bit), have been especially widely studied.
 We study these problems in the full-information model, where processors communicate via a single broadcast channel, have access to private randomness, and face a computationally unbounded adversary that controls some of the processors.
 Despite decades of study, key gaps remain in our understanding of the trade-offs between round complexity, communication per player in each round, and adversarial resilience.

-We make progress by proving new lower bounds for coin flipping protocols, which also imply lower bounds for leader election protocols.
-Specifically, we show that any $k$-round coin flipping protocol, where each of $\ell$ players sends $1$ bit per round, can be biased by $O(\ell/\log^{(k)}(\ell))$ bad players.
-For all $k>1$ this strengthens the previous best lower bounds [RSZ, SICOMP 2002], which ruled out protocols resilient to adversaries controlling $O(\ell / \log^{(2k-1)}(\ell))$ players.
+We make progress by proving new lower bounds for coin flipping protocols and both new upper and lower bounds for leader election and random selection protocols.

+We first show that any $k$-round coin flipping protocol, where each of $\ell$ players sends $1$ bit per round, can be biased by $O(\ell/\log^{(k)}(\ell))$ bad players.
+We obtain the same lower bound (with an additional $\log^{(k+1)}(\ell)$ factor in the numerator) for leader election as well.
+This strengthens the previous best lower bounds [RSZ, SICOMP 2002], which ruled out coin flipping protocols resilient to $O(\ell / \log^{(2k-1)}(\ell))$ bad players and leader election protocols resilient to $O(\ell / \log^{(2k+1)}(\ell))$ bad players.
 As a consequence, we establish that any protocol tolerating a linear fraction of corrupt players, while restricting player messages to 1 bit per round, must run for at least $\log^* \ell - O(1)$ rounds, improving on the prior best lower bound of $\frac{1}{2} \log^* \ell - \log^* \log^* \ell$.
-This lower bound also matches the number of rounds, $\log^*\ell$, taken by the current best coin flipping protocols from [RZ, JCSS 2001], [F, FOCS 1999] that can handle a linear sized coalition of bad players, given the additional freedom that players can send unlimited bits per round.
-We also extend our techniques to derive lower bounds for protocols allowing multi-bit messages per round.
-Our results show that the protocols from [RZ, JCSS 2001], [F, FOCS 1999] that handle a linear number of corrupt players are almost optimal in terms of round complexity and communication per player in a round.
+We additionally show that the current best protocols that handle a linear number of corrupt players (from [RZ, JCSS 2001], [F, FOCS 1999]) are near optimal in terms of round complexity and communication per player in a round.

-A key technical ingredient in proving our lower bounds is a new result regarding biasing most functions from a family of functions using a common set of bad players and a small specialized set of bad players specific to each function that is biased.